Interferon alpha (Roferon-A®) is an immunotherapy drug. It is used to treat several different types of cancer.

 There are some important things to remember about interferon:

-- If you forget to take your injection, tell your doctor – don’t take a double dose.
+- If you forget to take your injection, tell your doctor – do not take a double dose.

 - Store it in the fridge and follow any instructions given by your pharmacist.

-- If your treatment is finished, return any remaining injections to the pharmacist.
+- If your treatment is stopped, return any unused injections to the pharmacist.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.